melismae/whyreadnow/content/blog/influences-are-a-distraction-in-under-the-silver-lake.md

 ---
-path: influencing-under-the-silver-lake
+path: creating-meaning-out-of-influence-in-under-the-silver-lake
 date: 2019-10-11T21:27:15.913Z
 title: Nostalgia and influence in Under the Silver Lake
 description: >-
   Under the Silver Lake is a peculiar follow up for David Robert Mitchell, the director behind the chilling, strangely nostalgic horror film It Follows.
-But when are the influences of a work more a distraction than homage?
-And when are influences more important than the author or influencer?
-And is it Scotty Ferguson's Vertigo nightmare?
+But are the influences of a work more a distraction than homage?
+Or is a primal scream to create meaning?
 Also, motherfucking David Yow.
 tags:
   - David Robert Mitchell
   - Under the Silver Lake